 1. Define the Problem

 Why are you considering upping the ante with a website?
 What problem are you trying to solve and what will success look like when you get there?
 What goals are you driving towards and what performance indicators will you rate your progress by?
 These questions are vital.
-It’s important to know where you’re going…before your start.
-Define (in writing) things like the project timeline, available resources and budget, and how your team will communicate throughout the project.
+It’s important to know where you’re going…before you start.
+Define (in writing) things like the project timeline, available resources, and budget.
+Decide how your team will communicate throughout the project.
 This will save you countless aches and pains—whether you’re contracting a professional or not.

 2. Discover the Vision